Japanese-Argentinian, b. 1975 .

-Most of Yamamoto’ssculptures are inspired by a study of organic forms found in the natural world, or as reaction to her environment.
-Sometimes Yamamoto’s abstract and ambiguous pieces seem to fuse the Animal and Plant Kingdoms.
+Most of Yamamoto’ssculptures are inspired by the study of organic forms found in the natural world, or as reaction to her environment.
+Yamamoto’s work bounces betweenabstraction and figurative representations.
+Sometimes her abstract pieces seemto fuse the Animal and Plant Kingdoms.
 She has worked in a wide range ofmaterials and formats.

-Her body of work includes small fragile pieces made of porcelain and eggshell, to large sculpture built out of cement; as well as ephemeral overwhelming installation created by 400 winglike pices (casting on hydrocal) showing a flying flock of birds.
+Her body of work includes small fragile pieces made of porcelain and eggshell, to large sculpture built out of cement; as well as ephemeral overwhelming installation created by 400 wing-like pieces (casting on hydrocal) showing a flying flock of birds.

 Yamamoto’s work has been shown in several exhibitions nationally and abroad through galleries, museums, and International Art fairs such as Shanghai Art Fair, Scope, Art Context, Art West Palm Contemporary, Art Santa Fe and Arteamericas.
-In United States her pieces has been displayed at the Patricia & Phillip Frost Art Museum, Coral Gables Museum, Boca Raton Museum of Art, Bernice Steinbaum Gallery, Etra Fine Art, and in Singapore at Ode to Art Gallery .
+In United States her pieces has been displayed at the Patricia & Phillip Frost Art Museum, Coral Gables Museum, Boca Raton Museum of Art, Bernice Steinbaum Gallery, Etra Fine Art, Irazoqui Gallery and in Singapore at Ode to Art Gallery .

-Hers large sculptures and installations has been selected for Public Art Exhibiton Projects at the Costal Discovery Museum in Hilton Head, SC., City of Bellevue,WA.
+Her large sculptures and installations has been selected for Public Art Exhibitons at the Costal Discovery Museum in Hilton Head, SC., City of Bellevue,WA.
 Chattanooga, TN, Winter Haven, FL.
 Sarasota, FL. and Atlanta GA.

-Currently some of her large pieces can be found in the permanent collection of the City of Sunny Isles Beach, at Intracoastal Park.
+Some of her works are part of permanent collection of the City of Sunny Isles Beach, at Intracoastal Park.
 Miami Beach.
 FL.
 Also in the City of Flagler Village.
 Mockingbird Trail .
 FortLauderdale.
 FL